ansonbenny/DALL-E/README.md

 # DALL-E
-This clone is made with MERN and uses OpenAI API.
+This is made with MERN and uses OpenAI API.

+This is a clone of Dall-E of OpenAi, Its used to generate digital images from prompts (natural language descriptions) .

+## Features

+- Create Image using prompt (Image details)
+- Download Image
+- Share Community for Visible everyone
+- Responsive Design

+## Prerequisites

 - get your OpenAi api key from https://openai.com/api/
 - get your imagekit api key from https://imagekit.io/

-## Prerequisites

 Make sure you have installed all of the following prerequisites on your development machine: